carrotquest/ios-sdk/README.md

 ## User authorization

-In case your application has user authorization, you might want to send user id to Dashly:
+In case your application has user authorization, you might want to send user id to Dashly.
+There are two ways of authorization.

+1. Send userAuthKey directly
+2. Send hash generated at your backend

+1. Send userAuthKey directly

 ```Swift
 Dashly.shared.auth(